wjrh/Teal/API_DOCS.md

 By default, recording start and recording end is delayed by 12 seconds.
 You can change this with a URL parameter to any other number of seconds below 30 seconds: `/episodes/<EPISODEID>/start?delay=2`.
 Any number above 30 will be treated as 30.
 Because of the delay, the request to `/episodes/<EPISODEID>/stop` will respond that many seconds late, when the stopping is actually complete.

 #### Live track logging
 Independently from the the timestamps or recording of an episode, tracks can be timestamped as well.
-To log a track, make a GET request to `/episodes/<EPISODEID>/tracks/<TRACKID>/log`.
+To log a track, make a POST request to `/episodes/<EPISODEID>/tracks/<TRACKID>/log`.
 This will place a `log_time` attribute to the track.

 #### Querying latest log